The Burnout Epidemic:

 The Rise of Chronic Stress and How We Can Fix It

-A powerful book about burnout for leaders looking to understand employee burnout better and fix it.
+This is a powerful book about burnout for leaders looking to understand employee burnout and fix it.

 In her most recent book on burnout, Jennifer shares, “We tend to think of burnout as a problem we can solve with self-care: more yoga, better breathing techniques, and more resilience”.
 But the evidence is mounting that applying personal Band-Aid solutions to an epic and rapidly evolving workplace phenomenon isn't enough—it's not even close.
 If we're going to solve this problem, organizations must take the lead in developing an anti-burnout strategy that moves beyond apps, wellness programs, and perks.